-The M.Sc. in Mechanical Engineering provides training in advanced topics in Mechanical Engineering.
+The M.Sc. in Mechanical Engineering will provide you with training in advanced topics in Mechanical Engineering.
 The programme has been tailored to meet the needs of the mechanical engineering sector, which requires graduates with high-level skills in design, analysis and testing.
 In addition, the course fulfils the requirements of Engineers Ireland for a Master’s degree in an engineering discipline as the minimum educational standard for Chartered Engineer status.
-Graduates of the programme are highly sought-after by major Irish and multinational companies across a wide range of sectors –automotive, aerospace, biomedical, manufacturing, energy, construction, chemicals and pharmaceuticals.
+Graduates of the programme are highly sought-after by major Irish and multinational companies across a wide range of sectors – energy, biomedical, automotive, aerospace, manufacturing, construction, chemicals and pharmaceuticals

 The programme spans a single academic year (three semesters) and requires full-time attendance on campus.
 The programme outline is provided below.
 For the first two semesters, students will study a mandatory set of core subjects and a suite of optional advanced subjects (electives).
 Students will engage in a single research project over all three semesters with the submission of a research project (thesis) at the end of semester 3.
 Students will also be provided with training in technical communications and project planning.